hookup culture statistics

 That is of course slightly different if we look at how that is reported in the surveys by each gender:

-• 91.3% of male college students report to have hooked up in college.
+• 91.3% of male college students report having hooked up in college.

-• 82.1% of female college students report to have hooked up in college.
+• 82.1% of female college students report having hooked up in college.

 • College students on average report, that 96% of their classmates actively take part in the hookup culture.

-• Only 66% of college students believe that they themselves participate in the hookup culture.
+• Only 66% of college students believe that they participate in the hookup culture.

-In sum, college students are much more likely to beleive that their classmates are part of the hookup culture statistics than themselves.
+In sum, college students are much more likely to believe that their classmates are part of the hookup culture statistics than themselves.

-• The average college student report to have casual sex on average once every semester.
+• The average college student reports having casual sex on average once every semester.

 • College students on average have 8 hookups during college.